All Episodes

 Outstanding governor.

-And as much as I want Curtis to win, putting Curtis on radio, putting him uh today.
+And as much as I want Curtis to win, putting Curtis on radio, putting him today, we had him on TV after the debate last night.

 However, I don't like our odds.

-It's it's absolutely terrible.
+It's absolutely terrible.

 And you hate when I say that.